jklue/crisiscoverage/assets/google-api-concept.md

 <gcse:search></gcse:search>
 ```

-Once we really understand our strategy, then we can go after a paid set of searches to get 100,000 results for $50 down to a minimum of $10,000 for $5, this is a per day min and max as Google will let you spend as much as you want over time.
+Once we really understand our strategy, then we can go after a paid set of searches to get 100,000 results for $50 down to blocks of 10,000 for $5, this is a per day min and max as Google will let you spend as much as you want over time.
+Note: we ultimately spent $10 for data used in this project.